 Are Goldfish More Than Just Pets? – Exploring Their Lucky Charm

 Have you ever wondered why goldfish are among the most popular pets in the world?
-One reason is because they are believed to bring good fortune and prosperity to the homes that take care of them.
-The design of the goldfish is also quite popular in use as charms and pendants to those who can’t really raise them as pets.
+One reason is because believe them to bring good fortune and prosperity to the homes that take care of them.
+The design of these fish is also quite popular in use as charms and pendants to those who can’t really raise them as pets.

 But how did this all come about?
 Let’s find out.